What is a Robot Assisted Laparoscopic Partial Nephrectomy?

 How is this procedure performed?

 A robot assisted laparoscopic partial nephrectomy is a minimally invasive procedure in which several small incisions are made in the patient’s abdominal region to give access to robotically controlled surgical instruments.
 This surgery is different from a radical nephrectomy in which the entire kidney is removed.
-It is also different from an open laparoscopy in which a large incision is made in the body to remove the diseased organ.

 Robotic surgery has documented benefits compared to an open surgery including: the potential for less pain and blood loss, minimized complications, shorter hospital recovery, and smaller scars at the entry points.

 Important note: A partial nephrectomy may become a radical (or complete) nephrectomy if the tumor is more extensive than originally indicated.
 Also, a robotic surgery may become an open surgery if the technical aspects of the surgery, and the safety of the patient requires this.

 Because the robot assisted laparoscopic partial nephrectomy is minimally invasive, the patient should generally experience mild aftereffects.
 Following surgery, patients may feel pain or notice small amounts of blood in their urine.